The Geometry of Erasure: Using Ensemble Divergence to Audit Epistemic Monocultures in Large Language Models

 7.1 What the Staircase Means for AI Safety Evaluation

-The spread EIG — replicating and strengthening across three independent runs — poses a direct challenge to current AI safety evaluation frameworks.
-If alignment produces models that systematically disagree more on culturally and epistemically loaded material, then alignment is not solving the cultural representation problem.
-It is the cultural representation problem.
+The spread EIG poses a direct challenge to current AI safety evaluation frameworks.
 Current alignment evaluation asks: "Did the model avoid harmful outputs?"
 Ensemble Divergence Auditing proposes adding: "Did the alignment process reduce the model's capacity to engage epistemic frameworks incommensurable with majority-culture assumptions?"
-The Alignment Tax is the cost of answering the first question without measuring the second.

 7.2 The Fragility of Single-Run Inference